 In order to get an understanding of the 2007/08 “Credit Crunch”, we need to reflect upon what happened in the years that lead up to it.
-If you took out a mortgage to buy a home back in the 1970s and ’80s, chances are it was probably through a local building society.
+If a first time buyer in Manchester took out a mortgage to buy a home back in the 1970s and ’80s, chances are it was probably through a building society.
 It may be hard to believe, but banks didn’t always do mortgages!

 To see whether or not you qualified for a mortgage, you’d make an appointment with the building society manager.
 Customers would take out savings accounts with the building society and then the building society would use that money to lend to other customers.
 Interest rates would also be higher to borrowers than the rate they were paying to savers, so they could make a profit.